terrysky718/stock-forecast-demo/README.md

 # Stock Price Movement Forecast demo
 A technology demonstration of stock price forecast software using machine learning techniques.
-Four companies' stock prices are forecasted in this demonstration.
-Other companies' data can be used for analysis and forecast purposes.
+Multiple companies' stock prices are forecasted in this demonstration.
+Different companies' data can be used for analysis and forecast purposes.

 Using the most updated stock price data, the close prices for upcoming 4 trading days are forecasted.
 Forecast results are updated daily before the next trading day.